Diogosadias/SEM2_PI/docs/SprintB/US7/US7.md

-# US XXX - XXXX XXXX
+# US 7 - Register a new Employee

 ## 1. Requirements Engineering